SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableHeader.md

 #### Returns

 The [GQIColumn](xref:GQI_GQIColumn) matching the provided name.
-An `exception` is thrown if the column could not be found.

 ### void RenameColumn(GQIColumn column, string newName)

-Change the name of a provided column.
+Change the name of the provided column.

 #### Parameters